bobhyun/TS-API/en/TS-API.en.md

 [
   "cpu",
   "memory",
-  "disk",       // Physical disk
-  "partition",  // Logical disk (disk partition), added at @0.6.0 "network",
+  "disk",       // Mounted logical disk (disk partition), added at @0.6.0 "recording",  // Storage status for recording, added at @0.7.0 "network",
   "all"
 ]